ccyip/docker-taype/README.md

 extra column (Taype-SA), which reports the performance numbers of a version of Taype with smart array optimization.
 The column (Taypsi) also includes the percentage of running time relative to this version of Taype.
-The goal is to compare Taype (PLDI23) and Taypsi presented in this paper in a fairer way, by having comparable optimizations in both approaches to maximize their potential.
+The goal is to compare Taype (PLDI23) and Taypsi in a fairer way, by having comparable optimizations in both approaches to maximize their potential.
 This result will be included in the final version of the paper.

 You are most likely not getting the exact same numbers as in the paper, because the performance of these benchmarks vary, depending on the power of your machine, the cryptographic instructions supported by your CPU and a lot of other factors, let alone running them in a docker container.
+However, you should observe similar comparative results: Taypsi performs significantly better than Taype on many benchmarks, while doing roughly as well on the remainder.

-However, you should observe similar comparative results.
-For the additional column (Taype-SA) in Fig. 17, all benchmarks that fail in Taype should also fail in Taype-SA, except for `path_16`, and you should observe comparable or better performance numbers of Taypsi over Taype-SA for other benchmarks.
-In addtion, we have optimized the constraint solver since the submission, so all benchmark suits in Fig. 19 should be compiled under a few seconds (e.g., K-means should take only 2 seconds now, instead of 12 seconds in the submission).
+For the additional column (Taype-SA), all benchmarks that fail in Taype should also fail in Taype-SA, except for `path_16`, and you should observe comparable or better performance numbers of Taypsi over Taype-SA for other benchmarks.
+In addtion, we have optimized the constraint solver since the submission, so all benchmark suites in Fig. 19 should be compiled under a few seconds (e.g., K-means should take only 2 seconds now, instead of 12 seconds in the submission).

 If you are interested in how the tests are done, see [Understand the test cases](#understand-the-test-cases).

-The following tables provide links to the benchmark suites source code.
+The following tables provide links to the source code of benchmark suites.

 | List microbenchmark | In `taypsi/examples/list/list.tp` |
 | ------------------- | ----------- |